Crisphi/poseannotator/README.md

   ### Deletion Mode
   * Undo recent changes
-  * Undo all made changes on specific imag
+  * Undo all made changes on specific image
   * Delete specific Point completely
   * Deletion of whole pose

   ### Creation Mode
-  * Possibility of adding new points without violating bodyschema rules
+  * Possibility of adding new points without violating body schema rules
   * Create whole new pose

   ### Settings
-  * Possibility to change filepaths
+  * Possibility to change file paths

   ### Diverse
   * Key controls
   * Show file list in toolbar
   * Change color of annotations for better contrast
-  * Show wich files have already been checked
+  * Show which files have already been checked
   * Selection of whole pose (deletion / movement)
   * Table of shortcuts